Click on Game to go to rules for that game:

 Women 50-69 3 kg

 Women 70+ 2 kg

-Soccer kick is an individual age category competition which is divided into men and women divisions.
+Soccer kick is an individual age category competition which is divided into men’s and women’s divisions.

-Officials: Any circumstances not covered by these rules will be ruled upon by the event chairperson.
+Officials: Any circumstances not covered by these rules will be ruled upon by the event coordinator.